How to decide between qualitative and quantitative research

 Quite generally a way of looking at the world is known as a 'paradigm'.
 A 'research paradigm' is a 'school of thought' or 'a framework for thinking' about how research ought to be conducted to ascertain truth.
-Different writers tend use different terminologies when discussing research paradigms, because of where they are coming from.
+Different writers tend to use different terminologies when discussing research paradigms, because of where they are coming from.
 For practical purposes, though, various research paradigms can normally be simplified into just two:

 - The 'traditional' research paradigm which is essentially quantitative - see below.

 - The 'interpretivist' research paradigm which is essentially qualitative - see below.
 (The term is due to Denzin and Lincoln (1994), Handbook of Qualitative Research.
 Beverly Hills, CA: Sage. p.
 536.).

 This distinction will serve for starters but be aware that there are any number of different research paradigms in the literature and that there is no agreement among academics on how many there are or the finer distinctions between them.

 Research in the traditional research paradigm is essentially quantitative.
 It relies on numerical data and mathematical or statistical treatment of that data.
 The 'truth' that is uncovered is thus grounded in mathematical logic.

 The traditional research paradigm lends itself to highly valid and highly reliable research.
 So why do researchers ever use anything else?
 The reason is that the traditional research paradigm can only be used where the variables that affect the work can be identified, isolated and relatively precisely measured – and possibly, but not necessarily, also manipulated.
 This is how research in the natural sciences normally operates.